JacenBoy/jacens-site/posts/rants/20230914-mygo-crychic-analysis.md

 {% spoiler %}Beware of "BanG Dream!
 It's MyGO!!!!!" spoilers{% endspoiler %}

 I don't think it's an exaggeration to call the Bandori MyGO anime one of the best anime of all time.
 It's utterly emotion-filled, and every episode hits you with a gut punch.
-I'm sure there will be plenty of people writing in-depth reviews and analyses, so I'm going to focus on my personal observation: every character in this anime is a terrible self-centered person.
+I'm sure there will be plenty of people writing in-depth reviews and analyses, so I'm going to focus on my personal observation: every character in this anime is a terrible, self-centered person.
 <!-- more -->

 **Anon** - Anon's base motivation for everything she does is increasing her own clout and popularity, and while she does mellow out and start caring a bit more for her fellow bandmates, she never fully loses her gremlin tendencies.